NIKOLENKO-TE/ALLCOM_QA/README.md

 :gear: Install the required dependencies using `gradle install`.

 :gear: Start the project with`gradle run`.

+Before executing tests, ensure the installation of the following dependencies: Java, Gradle, Selenium (version 4.17.0), TestNG (version 7.9.0), Logback (version 1.4.14), OpenCSV (version 5.9).
 ## Сreate new branch
 :floppy_disk: Use `feature/new-branch`

 :floppy_disk: Use `git status` to list all new or modified files that haven't yet been committed.

+## Tasks
+1. **Development of Test Scenarios**
+   The primary objective was to formulate a comprehensive set of test scenarios encompassing key functionalities on the site.
+This spans user registration, data input, and validation processes.

+2. **Test Automation**
+   A test automation framework was crafted utilizing Selenium and TestNG.
+The suite covers a spectrum of basic and edge use cases to ensure robust testing.

+3. **Integration with Continuous Integration System (Jenkins)** To ensure seamless execution of integration tests, integration with the continuous integration system (Jenkins) was established.
+This ensures automatic test runs with each code change.

+4. **Report Generation**
+   Detailed report generation was implemented post each test run to enhance result comprehension and facilitate problem identification.

 ## Testing
 :memo:
 You can run tests in my project.
 For example:

-1. Run tests with `gradle test`.
+ **Run tests with** `gradle test`.
 ## Project structure
 :white_check_mark: allcom